Azure-Samples/ms-identity-docs-code-javascript/js-spa/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `App\authConfig.js` file.
-1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `ms-identity-javascript-c1s1` app copied from the Azure portal.
+1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `ms-identity-javascript-c1s1` app copied from the Microsoft Entra admin center.
-1. Find the key `Enter_the_Tenant_Info_Here` and replace the existing value with your Azure AD tenant/directory ID.
+1. Find the key `Enter_the_Tenant_Info_Here` and replace the existing value with your Microsoft Entra tenant/directory ID.

 ### Step 4: Running the sample